AdolfMacro/eyeRat/README.md

 -------
 ### How it works :
 #### General description :
 This program generally has two parts RAT and user side program.
 Whenever the user has an instruction to send to RAT, the user's application sends a special command to RAT such as: Tpict (to take a photo from the camera).
 After receiving the command, a function is executed to execute the user command in the victim system.
-At the same time, a user-side function starts receiving server information and displaying or saving it.
+At the same time, a user-side function starts receiving client/server information and displaying or saving it.

 #### Code description :